rethinkdb/horizon-docs/index.md

 Horizon consists of three components:

-* **Horizon Server:** a middleware server that connects to/is built on top of RethinkDB, and exposes a simple API/protocol to front-end applications.
+* **Horizon server:** a middleware server that connects to/is built on top of RethinkDB, and exposes a simple API/protocol to front-end applications.
-* **Horizon Client:** a JavaScript client library that wraps Horizon server's protocol in a convenient API for front-end developers.
+* **Horizon client:** a JavaScript client library that wraps Horizon server's protocol in a convenient API for front-end developers.
 * **Horizon CLI:** a command line tool, `hz`, aiding in scaffolding, development, and deployment.

 ## Using Horizon